Paulnolan90/P2-JavaScriptMatchGame/README.md

     - To view my score.
         - The score is shown clearly above the game and goes up by 1 every match that is made.
     - Confirmation that the game is completed.
-        - The score changes message to say that you have won and after 5 seconds the game restarts.
+        - The score changes message to say that you have won!
+    - The game to restart once completed so I can play again.
+        - After the game is completed, the page refreshes after 5 seconds.

 ### HTML Validation
 <details><summary>Home</summary>